adamfowleruk/mljs/planning.md

    - updateApp event
    - loadApp
    - loadPage
- - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
- - IN PROGRESS Docs: Document all core concepts currently part of MLJS
+ - IN PROGRESS Docs: Further MLJS docs
-  - DONE Docs: searchcontext object
   - Docs: Search results - parsing REST JSON for results
   - Widgets: Page template js file - for those wanting to create a new MLJS powered page
   - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own